Baltic Sea Tension Could Rise With NATO Expansion

 With this scenario, the question that arises is whether the already strained relationship in the Baltic Sea will be even more tense with the entry of Finland and Sweden.
 In an interview with Power 360experts evaluated the case.

-According to Augusto Teixeira, professor of International Relations at UFPB (Federal University of Paraíba), “there is a tendency towards a greater intention” in the region.
-The expert explained that by sea, having a closed geography favors processes of naval closure or blockade.
+According to Augusto Teixeira, professor of International Relations at UFPB (Federal University of Paraíba), “there is a tendency towards greater tension” in the region.
+The specialist explained that by sea having a closed geography this favors processes of naval closure or blockade.
 This possibility could be the reason for the escalation of the crisis between Russia and NATO.

 “This increased NATO presence signals that, if Russia wants to expand its offensive action against other NATO countries by sea, in this case, the Baltic, this will be hampered by the alliance’s presence and prompt response in this region.”said.